-If the funding is applied for by a consortium, read the guidelines for consortium applications.
-The consortium application is submitted by the consortium PI only after all subprojects have completed their applications.
-The non-negotiable deadline also applies to consortia.
+If the applicant is a consortium, see detailed guidelines on our website under Guidelines for consortium application.
+Please note that consortium PIs can submit the consortium application only after all consortium subprojects have completed their applications.
+The non-negotiable call deadline also applies to consortia.
 Consortium compositions cannot be changed after the call deadline has expired.
 If the project involves business collaboration, see the detailed guidelines below.